Super sacks or bulk bags are also known as the abbreviation FIBCs – flexible intermediate bulk containers.

 These are commercial containers used for transporting and keeping large amounts of goods.
 They were developed to be a more cost-effective and also an environmentally-efficient alternative, as super sacks are used for numerous purposes and materials for the long term.
 For instance, one bulk bag can replace a pallet of sacks, which means a significantly smaller price tag.

-Generally, bulk bags were made of PVC rubber, however, modern FIBCs are produced from a woven polypropylene (PP) material.
-It is a type of light-weight polymer that dries rapidly and resistant to mildew as it does not absorb water.
+Generally, bulk bags were made of PVC rubber, however, modern FIBCs are produced from woven polypropylene (PP) material.
+It is a type of lightweight polymer that dries rapidly and is resistant to mildew as it does not absorb water.
 Among its advantages is also moderate resistance to heat, shrinking and stretching.

 Super sacks are actively used in many industries due to their strength, durability, reliability, and eco-friendliness.
-However, to keep bulk bags sustainable, companies and manufacturers should be cognizant about reusing and recycling.
+However, to keep bulk bags sustainable, companies and manufacturers should be cognizant of reusing and recycling.